Practical Microsoft Copilot Tips for Your iPhone, iPad, and Mac

 Does Copilot sync between my iPhone, iPad, and Mac?

 It does, as long as you sign in with the same Microsoft account everywhere.
-Your chat history and any work content tied to a Microsoft 365 login follow you across devices.
-We routinely started a thread on the Mac and finished it on the phone without losing a beat.
+Your chat history is stored on Microsoft's servers and follows you across devices, with roughly the last eighteen months kept.
+We routinely started a thread on one device and finished it on the phone without losing a beat.

 Is it safe to share work documents with Copilot?

-For most everyday files it is fine, and a paid Microsoft 365 plan adds enterprise data protections.
-That said, anything you paste travels to Microsoft servers, so we avoid sharing highly sensitive client or personal data without checking your organization's policy first.
+For most everyday files it is fine, and a paid Microsoft 365 plan adds business data protections.
+That said, anything you paste travels to Microsoft's servers and can sit in your history for months, so we avoid sharing highly sensitive client or personal data on a free personal account without checking the organization's policy first.
 When in doubt, summarize the gist yourself rather than uploading the raw file.